IonRepo/IonDiff/paper/paper.md

 ## Ionic conductivity

 The (full) ionic diffusion coefficient consists on two parts [@Molinari2021; @Sasaki2023], one that involves the mean-square displacement of a particle with itself (MSD$_{self}$) and another that represents the mean-squared displacement of a particle with all others (MSD$_{distinct}$).
 MSD$_{distinct}$ accounts for the influence of many-atoms correlations in ionic diffusive events.
 Typically, the distinct part of the MSD is neglected in order to accelerate the estimation and convergence of diffusion coefficients.
 However, many-ions correlations have been recently demonstrated to be essential in FIC [@Lopez2024] hence should not be disregarded in practice.
-IonDiff provides a novel implementation of the full ionic diffusion coefficient which outperforms previous codes, exploiting the matricial representation of this calculation.
+IonDiff provides a novel implementation of the full ionic diffusion coefficient which outperforms standard evaluation algorithms, exploiting the matricial representation of this calculation.
 The time required by IonDiff to compute the *self* and *distinct* parts of the diffusion coefficient roughly are the same.

 The ionic conductivity ($\sigma$) is computed like [@Sasaki2023]: